Methane Sensor¶

 adc_select_input(0);

-An example of setdate, setfreq, write, and print used on the serial terminal and the corresponding CSV file is provided below:
+An example of the data logging to a CSV file is provided below: